Some poems, old and new

 she would be blamed

-felt lost and confused
+that little girl felt lost and confused

 in that unsafe world

-where nothing was at it seemed
+where nothing was as it seemed

-she was fucking raging mad
+that little girl was raging mad

 at her mom and at her dad